dotnet/csharpstandard/standard/variables.md

 - A local whose type is not a `ref struct` type is *safe-to-return* from the entire enclosing method.
 Its *safe-to-escape-scope* is the *calling-method*.
 - If the variable is an iteration variable of a `foreach` loop, then the variable's *safe-to-escape-scope* is the same as the *safe-to-escape-scope* of the `foreach` loop's expression.
-- A local of `ref struct` type and uninitialized at the point of declaration is *safe-to-return* from the entire enclosing method.
-Its *safe-to-escape-scope* is the calling method.
+- A local of `ref struct` type which is uninitialized at the point of declaration is *safe-to-return* from the entire enclosing method.
+Its *safe-to-escape-scope* is the *calling method*.
 - Otherwise the variable's type is a `ref struct` type, and the variable's declaration requires an initializer.
 The variable's *safe-to-escape-scope* is the same as the *safe-to-escape* of its initializer.

 ### §ref-span-safety-parameters Parameter escape scope